-Casablanca is Morocco's most modern city, and various groups of people call it home: hardworking Berbers who came north from the Souss Valley to make their fortune; older folks raised on French customs during the protectorate; devoted Muslims; wealthy business executives in the prestigious neighborhoods of California and Anfa; new and poor arrivals from the countryside, living in conspicuous shantytowns; and thousands of others from all over the kingdom who have found jobs here.
-There is also a fair-size expat population, including many French people.
+Casablanca is Morocco's most modern city, and diverse groups of people call it home: hardworking Berbers who came north from the Souss Valley to make their fortune; older folks raised on French customs during the Protectorate; wealthy business executives in the prestigious neighborhoods of California and Anfa; new and poor arrivals from the countryside, living in conspicuous shantytowns; and thousands of others from all over the kingdom who have found jobs here.
+There is also a large community of expats—most of them French.
 The city has its own stock exchange, and working hours tend to transcend the relaxed pace kept by the rest of Morocco.

-True to its name—casa blanca in Spanish (white house), which, in turn, is Dar el-Beida in Arabic—Casablanca is a conglomeration of white buildings.
-The present city, known colloquially as "Casa" or "El Beida," was only founded in 1912.
-It lacks the abundance of ancient monuments that resonate in Morocco's other major cities; however, there are still some landmarks, including the famous Hassan II Mosque.
+True to its name—casa blanca in Spanish (white house), which, in turn, is Dar el-Beida in Arabic—the city is a conglomeration of white buildings.
+Present-day Casablanca, known colloquially as "Casa" or "El Beida," was only founded in 1912, so it lacks the abundance of ancient monuments that resonate in Morocco's other major urban centers; however, there are still some landmarks, including the famous Hassan II Mosque.